Silence2107/FYS4150-projects/Project-1/Problem-10/README.md

 `for f in {1..100}; do ./path/to/solve_tridiag_general.out < discretization > <output_file = "output.csv"> >> <out_timings = "timings-g-$n_times.csv"; done `

 (and similarly for the special algorithm).
-Note that the output, that is the time required by the algorith, is redirected to an additional output file.
+Note that the output, that is the time required by the algorithm, is redirected to an additional output file.
 The timings will be collected in each timings*.csv file, then averaged with: `awk '{ total += $1 } END { print total/NR }'  timings-100.csv `

-Additionally, all the timings for different discretization numbers can be collected into one unique file by: `paste -d ',' timings-{file1}.csv timings-{file2}.csv {...}  > timings-{s-or-g}.csv `
+Additionally, all the timings for different discretization numbers can be collected into one unique file with: `paste -d ',' timings-{file1}.csv timings-{file2}.csv {...}  > timings-{s-or-g}.csv `